 The Library of Virginia houses state records and has published guides to these.
 The guides and some state records in published form are listed here.

 Military and census records are among the national records most useful for genealogy and local history research.
 Some of these are available in print or on microfilm in this library.

 Throughout the guide, under each heading, you will find titles, with call numbers, for materials in that category.
 The last part of the call number may indicate a special location other than the regular Newman Library stacks (i.e. Ref Rm or SPEC).
-For help in locating the titles listed, or for additional suggestions, please consult the librarians at the reference desk and in the Special Collections Department.
+For help in locating the titles listed, or for additional suggestions, please consult the librarians at the reference desk and in the Special Collections and University Archives.